KIDNEYS and BLADDER

 CONFLICT-ACTIVE PHASE: cell loss (necrosis) of bladder muscle tissue (controlled from the cerebral medulla) and, proportional to the degree of conflict activity, increasing paralysis of the bladder muscle (controlled from the motor cortex).
 At the same time, the external bladder sphincter opens (no necrosis with sphincters!), which increases the urine flow in order to be better able to mark the territory.

 Urinary incontinence, an involuntary outflow of urine, is a sign that a persistent marking conflict is still unresolved.
 Depending on the intensity of the conflict, the condition ranges from mild leaking (when coughing, sneezing, laughing) to uncontrollable wetting (see also fecal incontinence).
 A sudden urine outflow also occurs during the Epileptoid Crisis when the bladder sphincter opens.
 Incontinence often generates self-devaluation conflicts involving adjacent tissues such as the pubic bone or pelvic floor muscles.
-Hence, weak pelvic floor muscles don’t cause incontinence but are rather the result of continuing bladder-related self-devaluation conflicts; the same holds true to recurring “bladder infections”.
+Hence, weak pelvic floor muscles don’t cause incontinence, as claimed, but are rather the result of continuing bladder-related self-devaluation conflicts; the same holds true to recurring “bladder infections”.

 Bedwetting (nocturnal enuresis) is the unintentional voiding of urine during sleep.
 The involuntary urination takes place during the Epileptoid Crisis which typically occurs at night, that is, in vagotonia.
 With the brief sympathicotonic stress, the bladder sphincter opens causing the urine excretion.
 Persistent or chronic bedwetting indicates that the person has continual conflict relapses followed by the “nighttime accident”.
 Children suffer territorial marking conflicts with their siblings or schoolmates or when they are physically, verbally, or socially bullied.
-NOTE: A complete emptying of the bladder can happen in the course of any intense Epileptoid Crisis
+NOTE: A complete emptying of the bladder can happen in the course of any intense Epileptoid Crisis.

 HEALING PHASE: During the healing phase the bladder muscle is reconstructed and the bladder sphincter closes.
 If bacteria assist healing, this causes a “bacterial bladder infection” (see also bladder trigone and bladder mucosa) with painful bladder spasms during the Epileptoid Crisis (see also spasms related to ureters, internal bladder sphincter, bladder and urethra).